- Discover the history of Darwin during war time on a WWII-themed tour

 - Explore East Point Military Precinct and visit the Military Museum

 - See the watery grave of an American warship

 What You Can Expect

 Next, take a scenic drive to Stokes Hill Wharf where you'll step on board a harbor cruise to see the underwater resting place of an American warship.
 On board, you’ll learn how Darwin's harbor was targeted in the Japanese attacks, and see historic photos of Darwin and sonar images of the shipwreck.
-The cruise also takes you to the former Catalina Flying Boat Base and today’s HMAS Coonawarra navy base.

 Leaving the boat at Cullen Bay, travel to East Point Military Precinct, the site of Australia’s only wartime battleground.
 Here, you’ll see where anti-aircraft guns were positioned, along with the storage bunkers and observation tower that survived the WWII bombing of Darwin.
 Tour the museum’s collection of wartime weapons and vehicles housed in one of the concrete bunkers, before returning to central Darwin and the end of the tour.

 07.50 - Barramundi Lodge